htty/htty/README.markdown

 Working with cookies
 --------------------

-The next example demonstrates _htty_’s cookies features, as well as how to review and revisit past requests.
+The next example demonstrates _htty_’s HTTP Secure support and cookies features, as well as how to review and revisit past requests.

 ![Google example #1](http://htty.github.com/images/google1.png)

+The _https://_ scheme and port 443 imply each other, just as the _http://_ scheme and port 80 imply each other.
+If you omit the scheme or the port, it will default to the appropriate value.

 Notice that when cookies are offered in a response, a bold asterisk (it looks like a cookie) appears in the response summary.
 The same cookie symbol appears next to the _Set-Cookie_ header when you display response headers.